raspberrypilearning/mood-indicator/en/step_4.md

 --- collapse ---

 ---
-title: Switch to the next mood when a single button is pressed
+title: Change to the next mood when a single button is pressed
 ---

 Use an `option` variable to keep track of the current mood so that you can decide which function to call next.